A directed persistent homology theory for dissimilarity functions: Introduction

 In Section \ref{section:introPersistentNetworks}, we introduce the necessary background in persistence modules (\ref{section:persistentHomologyIntro}) and dissimilarity functions (\ref{section:introAsymmetricNetrowks}).
-Section \ref{section:algebraicBackground} is devoted to the necessary algebraic background on semirings and semimodules (\ref{section:semimodules}) and chain complexes of semimodules and their homologies (\ref{section:chainComplexes}).
-In Section \ref{section:homologySimplicialComplexes}, we introduce the homology over semirings of directed simplicial complexes, show its functoriality, and study some of its properties.
-We then use this homology theory to introduce directed persistent homology in Section \ref{section:directedPersistentHomology}, where we also show our stability results.
-Finally, in Section \ref{section:algorithms}, we make some comments regarding the algorithmic implementation of directed persistent homology and lay some future research directions.
+In Section \ref{section:homologySimplicialComplexes} we introduce undirected and directed homology modules of directed simplicial complexes.
+We then use these homology modules to introduce directed and undirected persistent homology in Section \ref{section:directedPersistentHomology}, where we also show our stability results with respect to dissimilarity functions.
+In Section \ref{section:algorithms}, we discuss the computational implementation of directed persistent homology and lay out some future research directions.
+Finally, Appendix \ref{appendix:algebraicBackground} introduces homology with semiring coefficients and shows how it relates to directed homology.